MarkusEh/vdr-plugin-tvscraper/README.md

 This is implemented as proof of concept in extEpg.c

 To try it out,
+- Note: This is only a proof of concept and not intended for productive use.
-- Note: For this feature, only information which is publicly available on the internet is used.
-Publicly available means not encrypted and not protected with passwords or API keys.
+For this feature, only information which is publicly available on the internet is used.
 Make sure to use this feature only if this is allowed by the laws and regulations applicable to you.
 - Disable all other plugins providing external epg, like vdr-plugin-epg2vdr.